alekseialenkin/voting-system/readme.md

 - Each restaurant provides a new menu daily

 ## Technologies
-- REST
 - Java 19
+- Spring Boot including :
+  - Spring Security
-- Spring Boot (including Spring Security, Spring Data JPA, Spring MVC, Spring Test)
+  - Spring Data JPA and Hibernate, H2DB
+  - Spring MVC
+  - Spring Test
 - JUnit 5
 - Maven
-- JSON

 ## Installation and Run
 The project does not require a specific installation process.
 Simply clone the repository, and to run it, use the command spring-boot:start -f pom.xml